Colorado elections clerk indicted in voting system breach

 DENVER (AP) — A grand jury in Colorado has indicted a county election clerk who sowed doubt about the 2020 presidential election, alleging she was part of a “deceptive scheme” to breach voting system technology that is used across the country, according to the indictment made public Wednesday.

-Tina Peters, a Republican elected in 2018 to oversee elections in Mesa County, was charged with 10 felony and misdemeanor counts, including attempting to influence a public servant, criminal impersonation and first-degree official misconduct.
+Tina Peters, a Republican elected in 2018 to oversee elections in Mesa County, was charged with seven felony and three misdemeanor counts, including attempting to influence a public servant, criminal impersonation and first-degree official misconduct.
 Also facing charges in the case is Deputy Clerk Belinda Knisley.

 Over the past year, Peters has appeared onstage with supporters of former President Donald Trump who made false claims that the 2020 presidential election was stolen.
 Peters recently announced plans to launch a campaign for Colorado secretary of state, on the podcast of former Trump adviser Steve Bannon.

-The indictment alleged that Peters and Knisley were part of a “deceptive scheme which was designed to influence public servants, breach security protocols, exceed permissible access to voting equipment, and set in motion the eventual distribution of confidential information to unauthorized people."
+The indictment, filed in Mesa County District Court, alleges that Peters and Knisley were part of a “deceptive scheme which was designed to influence public servants, breach security protocols, exceed permissible access to voting equipment, and set in motion the eventual distribution of confidential information to unauthorized people."

-An email seeking comment from Peters’ representatives was not immediately returned.
-Authorities said an arrest warrant had been issued.
-An attorney for Knisley didn't immediately return a call seeking comment.
+Attempts to get a comment from Peters on Wednesday were unsuccessful.
+A person who answered her cell phone said she was not available and directed inquiries to her campaign's email.
+Two messages sent to that account received no reply.
+It was not immediately clear who was representing Peters in the legal matter.

 State election officials first became aware of a security breach in Mesa County last summer when a photo and video of confidential voting system passwords were posted on social media and a conservative website.